Updated July 25, 2014

-The first year of the 2-year Massachusetts legislative session has ended with good news to report.
+The first year of the 2-year Massachusetts legislative session has ended and we are well into the second year with mostly good news to report:

 S. 969 was the bill filed to repeal some parts of last year’s animal control bill to allow breed-discriminatory ordinances in municipalities was sent to a “study committee” meaning it will not advance.